 Another reason that it is important to have an effective offboarding is that to really be considered a great place to work, you need to be open and listen to what departing employees have to say.

 You can learn a lot from former employees.
 Look at the offboarding process as a way to gain invaluable insight into company culture, see what’s working well, and what can be improved.
 Furthermore, departing employees are likely to be more candid in their responses.
 Take this as an opportunity to learn.

 Remember, an employee’s final impression of your company is the impression they will take with them when leaving and the impression that will stay with them long after.

 Want to learn more about the employee experience?
-Download your free copy of Benify’s new eBook "The New Employee Experience: How to maximise and optimise every step of the employee journey" now!
+Download Benify’s new e-book "The New Employee Experience: How to maximise and optimise every step of the employee journey" now!